xiaodown/clanker/README.md

 Objective: discord bot that uses a LLM to chat with users

 # Installation instructions
+ * Check out the repo and cd into the directory.
  * Put OpenAI API key in openaiapikey.txt in the root of the checkout.
  * Put discord app api key in discordapikey.txt in the root of the checkout.
  * Install `uv` with `curl -LsSf https://astral.sh/uv/install.sh | sh`.